graalvm/mandrel-packaging/release-scripts/Readme.md

 git tag -a mandrel-20.1.0.2.Final -m "mandrel-20.1.0.2.Final" -s git push upstream mandrel-20.1.0.2.Final
 ```

+Make sure to create the same tag in the `mandrel-packaging` repository.

 NOTE: This can't be integrated into `mandrel-release.java` yet due to
 https://bugs.eclipse.org/bugs/show_bug.cgi?id=386908